-Facilities can’t be low-impact facilities if they’re to be installed in areas of environmental significance or in places listed on a Commonwealth, state of territory heritage register.
+Facilities can't be low-impact facilities if they're to be installed in areas of environmental significance, which includes places listed on a Commonwealth, state or territory heritage register.
 These facilities must meet the requirements of the usual Commonwealth, state or territory approval processes, such as the Environment Protection and Biodiversity Conservation Act 1999 or the broader telecommunications regime, including the Radiocommunications Act 1992.

 Notification—Carriers must give 10 days' written notice before they start any work, other than in emergencies or if the owner or occupier has already waived the right to be notified.
 There are alternative arrangements if the carrier can't find the land owner.

 Objection—The owner or occupier can object to the carrier, but it has to be at least five business days before the carrier plans to start work.
 The matter can then be resolved with the carrier, or through the Telecommunications Industry Ombudsman.
 Parties can also settle the matter through the courts.

 The Telecommunications Code of Practice 2018 sets out further obligations on carriers.
 For example, carriers, and their contractors, must comply with good engineering practice and consider noise limits, the environment, and obstruction of essential services when installing or maintaining facilities.

 Compliance with the Telecommunications Act and the Telecommunications Code of Practice is a licence condition.
 As the regulator, the ACMA can enforce licence conditions by, for example, issuing directions to carriers, or by initiating court action in serious cases.

 Carriers own any infrastructure they install, including cables.